FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 ## Summing Up

-Client side storage of the tokens or server-side session storage handle the vast majority of systems integrating with the OAuth and OIDC standards for authenticating and authorizing users.
+Client-side storage of the tokens or server-side session storage handle the vast majority of systems integrating with the OAuth and OIDC standards for authenticating and authorizing users.

+Client-side storage is a great choice when you have disparate APIs and want to support highly distributed clients such as mobile devices or browsers.
+Server-side session storage is simpler and easier to integrate into monolithic applications.

-The FusionAuth team recommends using one of these two options after you retrieve the token at the end of the Authorization Code grant.
+The FusionAuth team recommends using one of these two options after you obtain the token at the end of the Authorization Code grant.